 If you’re eating, then stop before reading this article about vent gleet.

-It’s actually the photos that’ll turn you off, not really the content.
+It’s actually the photos of backyard chickens that’ll turn you off, not really the content.
 But you’ve been warned that there’s some super yummy photos ahead.

 (You can help hens with vent gleet by giving them apple cider vinegar.
 You can learn to make it yourself with the video below.
 Click here to buy and get instant access.)